 Pass rates from July 2017 through June 2018 are based on 23,232 MBLEx attempts according to the latest FSMTB report.
 The pass rate for first-time test takers was 73.9%.
 The pass rate for repeat attempts was 40.9%.
-The overall pass rate was slightly higher at 67.8%
+The overall pass rate was slightly higher at 67.8%.
+That means almost 33% of test takers fail their exam.

 Now, let’s look at the recent changes to the MBLEx and get you ready for your exam.